callumcanavan/challenges-for-unsupervised-elicitation/README.md

 ## Datasets

-Hosted on HuggingFace at callum-canavan/challenges-for-unsupervised-elicitation.
+Can be found in `datasets/`.
+Also hosted on HuggingFace at callum-canavan/challenges-for-unsupervised-elicitation.
 See the paper for full details on dataset derivations.

 | Dataset | Challenge | Description |
 |---------|-----------|-------------|